hashintel/hash/libs/@hashintel/type-editor/README.md

 ## Demo

-The type editor is in live within [HASH] and can either be tested by:
+The type editor is currently in use within [HASH] and can either be tested by:

 1. running the application yourself, and clicking the "Create new type" button once logged in; or
 2. trying out the [hosted] version of HASH (faster, easier).